 SNAP food benefits can be spent on many different kinds of food items.
 Some items are staple foods, meaning that they come from one of the main food groups.
 These items can sometimes constitute a full meal on their own.

-Moreover, the SNAP program allows you to buy accessory foods, which are things that complement a meal but cannot necessarily be eaten alone with nothing else.
+Moreover, the SNAP program allows you to buy accessory foods, which are things that complement a meal but cannot necessarily be eaten alone.
 For example, cooking ingredients such as flour are considered accessory items.

 SNAP assistance can usually be spent on approved foods that come in any form.
 For example, if you need fruit, you can buy it fresh, frozen, dried or canned.
 There are some exceptions to this for certain types of food, which are explained in the next section.
 With that in mind, approved food items include the following: